MosheL2680/Supermarket-Project/Admin site__(React_Redux_TS)/App/README.md

 React-Redux-TS application that allows the admin full CRUD on the products, including uploading photo for new product.

-When a user has admin permision, he is able to conect from the main supermarket site to this one.
+When a user has admin permision, he is able to conect from the main supermarket site to this one (Click "Your profile" and yu'll see it).